• Skip to primary navigation

 Dinosaur Provincial Park – photo provided by Travel Alberta credit Jeremy Klager @jeremyklager

-Alberta Badlands Road Trip #2: Live Your Best Cowboy Life
+Badlands Road Trip #2: Live Your Best Cowboy Life

 Red Deer – Donalda – Stettler – Dry Island Buffalo Jump

 The Badlands are teeming with more than dinosaurs.
-The region has a rich history of cowboys riding through wildlands, tracking down cattle, and of course, the occasional outlaw.
-Starting from Red Deer, this road trip takes you through the rough and rowdy past of the area, so you can revel in a truly cowboy-esque experience.
+The region has a rich history of cowboys riding through wildlands, tracking down cattle, and, of course, the occasional outlaw.
+Starting from Red Deer, this road trip takes you through the rough and rowdy past of the area so you can revel in a truly cowboy-esque experience.

 To begin the day, head west to Heritage Ranch Red Deer.
 There’s plenty to do and see at the ranch, but by far the most exciting experience there is the ‘Ranch Tracker’.
-Just like on Mantracker, you get to channel your inner outlaw by avoiding a tracker on a horse, while you capture four flags strategically placed across the ranch.
+Just like on Mantracker, you get to channel your inner outlaw by avoiding a tracker on a horse while you capture four flags strategically placed across the ranch.

 Heritage Ranch Red Deer